afnanmmir/AfnansNotes/content/notes/SystemDesign.md

 Given the following design component:
 ![circuit breaker](/notes/images/circuit_breaker.png)

-Let's say the DB is at 50% caopacity because of the snapshot it is producing.
+Let's say the DB is at 50% capacity because of the snapshot it is producing.
 This means half the requests server B makes to DB will fail, and because of this, server B will make retries of these requests to the DB.

 The retries also fail, which means server A is receiving failure responses from server B for its requests, so server A will also make retries.